kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 ### Agent

-Agent acts as a worker who listens to commands from the Coordinator and executes the `TargetScenarios`.
-The Agent contains registered Scenarios (the same as the Coordinator) to run them.
+Agent acts as a worker who listens to commands from Coordinator and executes the `TargetScenarios`.
+Agent contains registered Scenarios (similar to Coordinator) to run them.

 #### Agent Group

-Another feature of the Agent is the mandatory binding to the AgentGroup.
+Another feature of Agent is the mandatory binding to AgentGroup.
 An AgentGroup provides a group of agents that execute the specified scenarios associated with this group.
 An AgentGroup can contain either one Agent or many.
-You can think of an AgentGroup like tagging for the Agent.
-You can have as many AgentGroups as you want, they are virtual.
+You can think of an AgentGroup like tagging for an Agent.
+You can have as many AgentGroups as you want,as they are virtual.

 <center><img src={ClusterAgentGroupsImage} width="80%" height="80%" /></center>

 #### Agent JSON config

-Here is an example of the agent config file.
-In this example, we define the agent that is bound to `"AgentGroup": "1"`.
-As you can see, we don't specify `TargetScenarios` since these options will be passed dynamically by the Coordinator.
-So the Agent doesn't know what scenarios will be started until receiving a list of `TargetScenarios` from the Coordinator.
+Here is an example of Agent config file.
+In this example, we define Agent that is bound to `"AgentGroup": "1"`.
+As you can see, we don't specify `TargetScenarios` since these options will be passed dynamically by Coordinator.
+So Agent doesn't know what scenarios will be started until receiving a list of `TargetScenarios` from Coordinator.

 ```json {7} title="agent-config.json"
 {